 Read More: Movies Like Sherlock Holmes

 3. A Walk to Remember (2002)

 One of the most heartbreaking films ever, it will make you cry buckets.
 But despite the tragedy, the storylines inevitably highlights love, innocence, optimism, and faith in life.
 It even celebrates the possibility that every single person can change for the better.
 Mandy Moore and Shane West make a great couple, and the ending is poignant and perfect.
 It is based on the novel by Nicholas Sparks.

 2. Risky Business (1983)

-Featuring Tom Cruise in one of his first major successes at Hollywood, with crisp dialogues, typical teenage-sex comedy innuendos (but was pitted as a romantic comedy) and a meandering flow of situations, ‘Risky Business’ is a stylishly sexy satire.
+Featuring Tom Cruise in one of his first major successes at Hollywood, with crisp dialogues, typical teenage-sex comedy innuendos (but was pitted as a romantic comedy), and a meandering flow of situations, ‘Risky Business’ is a stylishly sexy satire.
 The movie is an abundance of style as Cruise, as Joel Goodson, has all the fun-filled time at his house once his parents leave for vacation.
-Along with his friend Miles, they have sex with a hooker, do drugs, get stumped, their house gets burgled but Joel finds a way to Princeton eventually, a place where his father always wanted him to be.
+Along with his friend Miles, they have sex with a hooker, do drugs, get stumped, and their house gets broken into.
+But Joel finds a way to Princeton eventually, a place where his father always wanted him to be.
 The guilty pleasures of being the lone adult man in your house and setting everything straight before you’re caught is funny at the outset and also, Tom Cruise leaves no stone unturned in his one of the rare comedic performances.

 Read More: Movies Like Ex Machina